Si-Faisal/ChainTeckProject/README.md

 - Users can log in and sign up.
 - Password validation requires at least one capital letter, one special character, and one number.
-- Without authentication, editing or deleting task posts is restricted.
+- Without authentication, editing, updating, or deleting task posts is restricted.

 ### Password Validation

 - Passwords must include at least one capital letter, one special character, and one number.

+### Task Interactions

+- **Create Task:** Users can create new tasks.
+- **Read Task:** Users can view task details on the timeline.
+- **Update Task:** Authenticated users can edit and update task details.
+- **Delete Task:** Authenticated users can delete task posts.
+- **Write Comments:** Users can write comments on task posts.
+- **Read Comments:** Users can view comments on task posts.

 ## Live Site